Questions to Ask a Jewish Rabbi: What Judaism, Christianity, and Islam Say About Seeking Religious Guidance

 Judaism

-In Judaism, asking a rabbi is not merely encouraged — it's a foundational religious act.
-The Torah itself commands the Israelites to bring difficult questions to priestly and judicial authorities: "thou shalt come unto the priests the Levites, and unto the judge that shall be in those days, and enquire; and they shall shew thee the sentence of judgment" Deuteronomy 17:9.
-This verse is the scriptural bedrock for the rabbinic institution as we know it today.
+Consulting a rabbi — asking questions, seeking rulings, and exploring theology — isn't just permitted in Judaism; it's practically commanded.
+Deuteronomy explicitly instructs the community to approach priestly and judicial authorities with difficult matters: "thou shalt come unto the priests the Levites, and unto the judge that shall be in those days, and enquire; and they shall shew thee the sentence of judgment" Deuteronomy 17:9.
+That culture of inquiry never faded.

 Christianity